kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_limits.png)

-Once we set our limits, we can analyze the audio and try to find "silent" frames.
+Once we set our limits, we can analyze the audio and try to find "silences".
-We do that by setting a frame size and then iterating over the audio data, frame by frame, and checking if each frame has a value that is beyond our limits.
+We don't want to do this for each point since we have 22,050 of them per second, so we will define a `frame` as a small chunk of the audio file.
+We do that by setting a frame size in seconds and then iterating over the audio data, frame by frame, and checking for each frame if it has a value that exceeds our limits.
+If all values in the frame are between the limits, we can say the frame is "silent".

+Labeling "silent" frames:

 {% highlight python %}
 import math